10th Mountain Assault Brigade: Operations on the Siversk front (2022–present)

 The 10th Brigade was first deployed positions on the Siversk front in the Donetsk Oblast in September 2022, and would go on to hold the defense in this area for more than two years.

 By November 2022, the 10th Brigade was taking part in combat in the Donetsk Oblast, and the next month, it was reported that the brigade was involved in combat around Bakhmut.
 On 14 February 2023, the brigade was granted the Edelweiss honorific by President Volodymyr Zelenskyy in honor of its mountain troops traditions.
 In March 2023, the 10th Brigade announced that its fighters had shot down a Russian fighter jet near the village of Berestove near Bakhmut using a Polish Piorun anti-aircraft missile.

 As of September 2024, the brigade's 108th Battalion and its motorized battalion were operating on the Siversk front.

-During November 2024, the brigade's 8th Battalion was positioned near the village of Novomlynsk in the Kharkiv Oblast.
+During December 2024, elements of the brigade's 8th Battalion took part in an operation to recapture the village of Novomlynsk in the Kharkiv region.

 During December 2024, the brigade's 109th Battalion defended the village of Vyimka in the Donetsk Oblast.
 As of January 2025, the brigade's 108th Battalion was also operating on the Siversk front.

+On December 27, 2025, Ukrainska Pravda reported that the brigade commander, Colonel Volodymyr Potieshkin, was removed from his post following the fall of Siversk.
+According to the publication, the brigade command falsified reports about holding positions that were in fact empty.